 \begin{rem} We emphasize that in the case $p(d-1)>1$, the Assouad spectrum is not given by the upper bound in Lemma \ref{le: dimA upper bd} for $0<\theta<\frac{p}{1+p}$.
 This provides us with a family of such examples in every Euclidean space $\R^d$.

 \end{rem}

-Theorem \ref{thm: A-spec of S_p} in fact implies what the box dimension of $S_p$ is equal to as well, by letting $\theta\rightarrow 0$ (see Section \ref{sec: Background}).
-We note that for $p>(d-1)^{-1}$, the box dimension of $S_p$ is trivial, in the sense that $\dim_B S_p=d-1$.
+Note that for $p>(d-1)^{-1}$, the box dimension of $S_p$ is trivial, in the sense that $\dim_B S_p=d-1$.
 On the other hand, the Assouad spectrum provides non-trivial information on $S_p$, even in the case where the box dimension fails to do so.
-Moreover, \eqref{eq: main dim_A pd<1}, \eqref{eq: main dim_A pd>1} yield that the Assouad dimension of $S_p$ is equal to $d$, which also fails to provide additional geometric information compared to the Assouad spectrum.
-This is an immediate implication of \eqref{eq: spec bounds}. \begin{cor} For all $p>0$, we have $\dim_A S_p = \qad S_p = d$, where $S_p$ is as in Theorem \ref{thm: A-spec of S_p}. \end{cor}
+Moreover, \eqref{eq: main dim_A pd<1}, \eqref{eq: main dim_A pd>1} yield that the Assouad dimension of $S_p$ is equal to $d$. { Hence, $\dim_A S_p$ also provides trivial information when compared to the Assouad spectrum.} The following is an immediate implication of \eqref{eq: spec bounds}. \begin{cor} For all $p>0$, we have $\dim_A S_p = \qad S_p = d$, where $S_p$ is as in Theorem \ref{thm: A-spec of S_p}. \end{cor}

-We finish this section by showing that a topological sphere of large box dimension cannot generate a polynomially concentric sphere collection.
+We finish this section by showing that a topological sphere of large { lower} box dimension cannot generate a polynomially concentric sphere collection.

-\begin{proof}[Proof of Theorem \ref{thm: no p-pol concentric sphere coll}] Assume towards contradiction that $S_p$ is a $p$-polynomially concentric sphere collection, as described in the beginning of Section \ref{sec: dimensions}, but with $d_0=\dim_B S_0>d-1$.
+\begin{proof}[Proof of Theorem \ref{thm: no p-pol concentric sphere coll}] Assume towards contradiction that $S_p$ is a $p$-polynomially concentric sphere collection, as described in the beginning of Section \ref{sec: dimensions}, but with { $d_0=\lodimB S_0>d-1$}.
 Note that we do not require $S_0$ to satisfy $\dim_A S_0 =d_0$.
 We arrive at a contradiction by providing an absurd lower bound on the Assouad spectrum of $S_p$ for certain $\theta\in (0,1)$.